COVID-19 Updates: Taking steps to return to normal.

 Gift cards purchased in Alberta are not subject to expiry dates and fees that lower their value over time.
 This includes cards purchased in Alberta on the internet.

 Alberta’s Gift Card Regulation is part of the Consumer Protection Act.
-Under the Consumer Protection Act, businesses convicted of violating the Gift Card Regulation could face fines up to $300,000, two years in prison, or both.
+Under the Consumer Protection Act, businesses convicted of violating the Gift Card Regulation could face fines up to $300,000, 2 years in prison, or both.

 Ask about all of the conditions that apply to the card before buying it.